Are you the Female Undergraduate of the Year?

 Our people are our power.
 Their pride in what Rolls-Royce has achieved, their commitment to delivering excellence to our customers, and their vision of what we can achieve in the future are all fundamental to our continued success.
 We're a global organisation, employing over 50,000 people in over 46 countries, and we've spent the past 100 years building a reputation for technical innovation and excellence.

 The relentless innovation of the group's products makes it imperative that we have the best workforce in the business.
 To ensure this, we seek to create a diverse and inclusive working environment that attracts and retains talented people, enhances flexibility and motivation, and encourages involvement in the ongoing success of our company.
 We are also committed to developing our people's skills through a range of world-class training programmes, and encouraging a wider interest in science and engineering.

 We work with schools and universities to encourage females and ensure that they have every opportunity to maximise their potential — not only in engineering and manufacturing but across all subjects and skills.

-We hope the Female Undergraduate of the Year 2017 will help to celebrate the success of the many impressive females in further education and that it will also inspire young females considering their next steps and future careers.
+We hope the Female Undergraduate of the Year Award 2019 will help to celebrate the success of the many impressive females in further education and that it will also inspire young females considering their next steps and future careers.

 Click here to find out more about us and our internship and graduate opportunities.